Johnny Miller: Broadcasting career

 In 1990, Miller began work as a broadcaster for NBC Sports.
 Although Miller became eligible for the Senior PGA Tour in 1997, he decided to forgo regular play on the senior tour in part due to the strain the sport puts on the knees of a player.
-He remained as lead analyst for NBC Sports' limited golf schedule and has pursued other business ventures.
-Miller typically was paired with broadcaster Dan Hicks and called numerous events including the U.S. Open, U.S. Amateur and Ryder Cup.
+He remained as lead analyst for NBC Sports' limited golf schedule and pursued other business ventures.
+Miller typically was paired with broadcaster Dan Hicks and called numerous events including the U.S. Open, U.S. Amateur, and Ryder Cup.

 As a commentator, Miller became known for his straightforward and sometimes blunt remarks, which sometimes earned him the enmity of players.
 One example came on June 16, 2008, when he referred to Rocco Mediate during the broadcast of the U.S. Open's 18-hole playoff as "looking like the guy who cleans Tiger Woods' pool."
 Miller said that "guys with the name of Rocco don't get on the trophy, do they?"
-Mediate, who has battled many physical problems throughout his career, nevertheless played superbly, and took the heavily favored Woods to an 18-hole playoff (and one extra sudden-death hole) before losing.
+Mediate, who has battled many physical problems throughout his career, nevertheless played superbly, and took the heavily favored Woods to an 18-hole playoff (and one extra sudden-death hole).
 Mediate later laughed off the remarks and Miller later apologized for his comments, saying: "I chose my words poorly and in the future will be more careful."
 He added that his intention was to "convey my affection and admiration for Rocco's everyman qualities and had absolutely nothing to do with his heritage."

 In 2012, Miller revealed that Tiger Woods once asked him to be his coach.
 Miller said that he declined the offer from Woods because of his commitment to NBC Sports and a desire to spend time with his children and grandchildren.